ethereum/EIPs/EIPS/eip-xxxx.md

 Trackers are registered with a randomized base `(rG,krG)` to make it harder for adversaries to track them through shuffling gates.
 It can become an issue if the set of honest shufflers is small.

+### Identity binding

 Each tracker must be bound to a validator's identity to prevent multiple parties to claim the same proposer slot.
 Otherwise, it would allow proposers to sell their proposer slot, and cause fork-choice issues if two competing blocks appear.

-### Identity binding

 Whisk does identity binding by storing a commitment to the tracker's secret `kG` in the validator record.
 Storing the commitment also ensures the uniqueness of `k`.

-Identity binding can be achieved by forcing the hash prefix of `hash(kG)` to match its validator index.
+Alternatively, identity binding can be achieved by forcing the hash prefix of `hash(kG)` to match its validator index.
 However, validators would have to brute force `k` making bootstrap of the system harder for participants with fewer computational resources.

 Identity binding can also be achieved by setting `k = hash(nonce + pubkey)`.
 However, proposers will need to reveal `k` and be de-anonymized for repeated proposals on adjacent shuffling phases.